Economy of Toulouse: Aeronautics and aerospace

 The city has a long history linked to aviation, because well before the First World War, Clément Ader (a native of Muret, south of Toulouse) invented, in 1890, several airplanes: Éole (Avion), the Zephyr (Avion II) and the Aquilon (Avion III).
 With the First World War, aeronautical activities were relocated to Toulouse because the city was considered far enough from the front lines.

 On July 31, 1963, the State began a policy of decentralisation, and the Toulouse region took on a central role as the centre of aeronautics in France, by CNES to Rangueil (south of the city).
 Following the establishment of the CNES, engineering schools and laboratories began to set up in Toulouse, such as Sup'Aéro, CERT, ENAC, IPSA and the Laboratory for Analysis and Architecture of Systems (LAAS), to provide the CNES with researchers.
 A subsidiary of the Lagardère-Matra group, now Airbus Defence and Space, is located on the Palays site in the southeast of the city.
 This company, linked to Airbus Group (Airbus parent company) is a leader in the field of observation satellites and is involved in the SPOT satellite and its military version, Helios.
 Airbus Defence and Space is also involved in ERS, which monitors the planet's environment, and the SoHO program, which conducts research on the sun.
 The electronic controls of the Ariane is also produced in Toulouse.

 In 1998, at the other end of the city, in the Candie area, the aerospace company Thales Alenia Space was established.
 In 2002 nearly 10,000 people, roughly half of the personnel in France working in the space sector, worked in Toulouse.
 Many small-to-medium enterprises (SMEs) and SMIs have joined the industrial fabric of the large aerospace and aeronautics firms.

 Toulouse is the European centre of aeronautics and aerospace, and the headquarters of Airbus Industries.
 Along with Hamburg (Germany), Toulouse is one of the two European centers chosen by Airbus for the design, assembly and testing of its aircraft, including the A380.
 The plant is located to the west of Toulouse, straddling the Saint-Martin-du-Touch district and the neighboring town of Blagnac.
 In 2004, this site was confirmed with the installation of the AéroConstellation, which houses the assembly hangars for the wide-body aircraft.
-In a few years, the new Aerospace Campus will open on a 40-hectare site (120,000 m²) on the site of the old Montaudran runways, with the headquarters of the Galileo navigation system.
+In a few years, the new Toulouse Aerospace will open on a 40-hectare site (120,000 m2) on the site of the old Montaudran runways, with the headquarters of the Galileo navigation system.